Lucass-io/Discord.JS-Ticket-Bot/README.md

   "FEEDBACK_CHANNEL_ID": "CHANNEL-ID" // The channel id of the channel where all the reviews will be displayed once a review is given via PM.

+  "EMBED_COLOR_HEX": "FFFFFF" // The color you want your embeds to have.

 }
 ```

+<a href="https://www.google.com/search?q=color+picker&oq=color+picker&gs_lcrp=EgZjaHJvbWUyDAgAEEUYORixAxiABDIHCAEQABiABDIHCAIQABiABDIHCAMQABiABDIHCAQQABiABDIGCAUQRRg8MgYIBhBFGDwyBggHEEUYPNIBCDE3NzNqMGo3qAIAsAIA&sourceid=chrome&ie=UTF-8"><strong>Click here to choose a color for the "EMBED_COLOR_HEX", make sure to leave the "#" away.</strong></a>

 <strong>Of course there is an option to create more categories, and it's easily done.
 Just go to the *ticketBot.js* file.
 Once there, head to line *102*.
 There is the select menu displayed showing the 3 pre-existing categories.
 To add one, copy the third category and simply change "CATEGORY_NAMES.category3" to "CATEGORY_NAMES.category4".
 Once that is done, head to the *tickets_config.json* file and create a "category4" line with information where needed.</strong>